rgekilian/Capstone2/README.md

 ![Gradient Boosting Regressor](images/ActualVsPredicted.png)

 Despite this, our predictive models were successful in accurately predicting the Corruption Perceptions Index (CPI).
 The Gradient Boosting Regressor model outperformed the rest, demonstrating a Coefficient of Determination exceeding 0.98 (with 1 indicating a perfect fit).
+Which translates an average error of 1.6 points on the CPI scale.

 ##### Answering the research question